Secondary Glazing Cost

 - Sources

-How Much is Secondary Glazing Installation?
+How Much Does Secondary Glazing Cost?

 To get the best efficiency from secondary glazing, should it be installed as near to the existing windows as possible?